BlazeMedina/Election_Analysis/README.md

 3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election board on popular vote.
+6. Get a complete list of counties.
+7. Calculate the total number of votes from each county.
+8. Calculate the percentage of votes from each county.
+9. Determine the largest county turnout.

 ## Resources
 - Data Source: election_results.csv